MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 Some common reasons why a Cortana skill fails the review are:

 - The invocation name does not meet policy requirements.

 - Your submission does not provide sample invocation phrases.
 You must provide at least three sample invocation phrases that demonstrate your Cortana skill.

-    Ensure that the invocation phrases actually work.

-    Provide enough samples to demonstrate all key features.
+Each of the samples should use a different phrase, such as `ask`, `open`, `tell`, etc.

 - You provide sample phrases with one or more of the following issues.